 - SimpliFlying – Shashank Nigam explores issues that affect all airlines around the world.
 His emphasis is on airline branding and breadth of airline information is impressive. http://simpliflying.com/

 - NYCAviation – Aviation as a spectator sport in New York City by Phil Derner Jr. They also offer hobby consulting regarding aviation enthusiasm and planespotting, aviation safety, airport security photography, and advertising.
 Featured frequently in the media, especially New York outlets. http://nycaviation.com

 - The DEW Line – Distant Early Warning for the Global Defense Industry – by Stephen Trimble.
 Very frequent updates, including photos and video of military aircraft and innovations. http://www.flightglobal.com/blogs/the-dewline/

-- Flightstory Blog – Channel for anonymous posting by flight attendants, pilots, check-in agents, and dispatchers to tell their stories. http://www.flightstory.net/
+- Flightstory Blog – Channel for anonymous posting by flight attendants, pilots, check-in agents, and dispatchers to tell their stories.
+By and for the professional pilot. http://www.flightstory.net/

 - Randys Journal – Randy Tinseth is VP of Marketing for Boeing Commercial Airplanes in Seattle.
 He includes the “inside stuff” about new airplanes, marketing insights, images and photos. http://boeingblogs.com/randy/